mrfdev/1MB/Resources/mcMMO/Repair.md

 ## Repair Arcane Perfect

 ```
-&aYou have sustained the arcane energies in this item.
+You have sustained the arcane energies in this item.
 ```